 In the next step, user can choose the installation folder and whether to create a desktop icon or not.
 In this window information about free disk space requirement is present as well:

-The fourth and final step confirms installation process and allows user to start the application right away by clicking the Close button:
+The five and final step confirms installation process and allows user to start the application right away by clicking the Close button:

 In the startup, main window of ApexSQL Enforce, will be present only two tabs, the Home tab and the Resources tab: